OpenPlugins-Minecraft/.github/profile/README.md

-**This organization aims to publish some Minecraft plugins and more things bound about Minecraft (Java i bedrock)**
+**This organization aims to publish some Minecraft plugins and more things bound about Minecraft (Java & bedrock)**